Intelligent Search & Games

 In this course, the students learn how to apply advanced techniques in the framework of game-playing programs.
 Depending on the nature of the game, these techniques can be of a more or less algorithmic nature.
 The following subjects will be discussed:

 (1) Basic search techniques.
 Alpha-beta; A*.

 (2) Advanced search techniques.
 IDA*; B*, transposition tables; retrograde analysis and endgame databases; proof-number search and variants; multi-player search methods; Expectimax and *-minimax variants.

 (3) Heuristics.
 World representations; killer moves; history heuristic, PVS; windowing techniques; null-moves; forward-pruning techniques; selective search, GOAP.

 (4) Monte Carlo methods.
 Monte Carlo tree search (MCTS) techniques, enhancements and applications; AlphaGo and AlphaZero approaches.

-(5) Game design.
-Game quality metrics; self-play evaluation; procedural content generation (PCG); evolutionary game design; novelty search.
+(5) (5) Game design.
+Evolutionary game design; game quality metrics; self-play evaluation; procedural content generation (PCG); puzzle design.

 - Millington, I. and Funge, J. (2009).
 Artificial Intelligence for Games, 2nd Edition Morgan Kaufmann Publishers, ISBN: 978-0123747310

 - Russell, S.J. and Norvig, P. (2010).
 Artificial Intelligence: A Modern Approach, 3rd edition.
 Pearson Education, New Jersey.
 ISBN 0-13-207148-7.